-Personally I’ve never been a fan of beauty that’s organic, natural or eco-friendly—I attribute this to my hippie parents where anything “natural” is immediately associated with the scent of patchouli oil.
+Personally, I’ve never been a fan of beauty that’s organic, natural or eco-friendly—I attribute this to my hippie parents where anything “natural” is immediately associated with the scent of patchouli oil.
 But now that it’s no longer the ‘60s, and women are looking to find beauty products that are better for them than their paraben-filled counterparts, there’s a decent selection of products that are good for you, good for the earth and don’t smell like hemp.
-And since Earth Day is just around the corner finding something healthy and natural for each part of your beauty routine seems like a must-do.
+And since today is Earth Day, finding something healthy and natural for each part of your beauty routine seems like a must-do.
 Ahead are some of the best products for you and the environment that totally live up to going-green hype.

 When it comes to makeup it’s a little harder to find natural products that actually work.
 While cruelty-free is great (hey those little bunny rabbits are part of the environment too) finding products without any actual animal ingredients is a different story altogether.
 Lanolin, beeswax and carmine are big culprits in the beauty industry and can go unnoticed unless you know your stuff.
 Beauty Without Cruelty, or BWC, is a beauty brand that was formed almost 50 years ago with the sole intention of offering products not tested on animals and without containing animal ingredients.
 100 percent natural and vegetarian, they offer a full range of makeup, skin, hair and body care.
 We especially love their makeup, and their Infusion Lipstick is one of our faves.
 With the option of 30 different shades, it offers great color payoff and the most adorable swan-decorated packaging.
 Natural Infusion Lipsticks are available online at Beauty Without Cruelty and priced at $24.

-There is basically no good nail polish.
-There’s nothing that’s really organic, or completely free of all those things that could be potentially harmful to you or the environment—it’s paint.
+There is no such thing as good nail polish.
+None are really organic, or completely devoid of potentially harmful ingredients—it’s paint.
 But unless we all plan on going cold turkey with our manis, we’ll take what we can get.
 Luckily RGB has created a polish that’s Five Free and contains no formaldehyde, toluene, DBP (dibutyl phthalate), formaldehyde resin or camphor, which makes it better than most of the polishes we own.
-All of their products are cruelty-free and vegan and come in a multitude of gorgeous colors that are perfect for spring and seriously long lasting.
+All of their products are cruelty-free and vegan, and come in a multitude of gorgeous colors that are perfect for spring and seriously long lasting.
 Plus RGB has won several magazine awards for best nail polish, so we’re not the only ones that dig them.
 RGB polishes are available online at RGB and priced at $18.

 Yes, polish is bad, but the chemicals used to remove it are so much worse.
 Nevermind that most polish remover smells awful, you’re essentially soaking your fingertips in the same chemical as paint thinner—not cool.
-Josie Maran (the supermodel with the argan oil obsession) has one of the cutest, and best smelling solutions ever.
-Bear Naked Nail Wipes are designed to remove polish, hydrate your cuticles, and promote healthy nails.
+Josie Maran has one of the cutest, and best smelling solutions ever.
+Bear Naked Nail Wipes are designed to remove polish, hydrate your cuticles and promote healthy nails.
 Infused with organic argan oil and with the scent of grapefruits, these pads are cruelty-free, natural, organic and paraben-free.
 Plus a portion of every sale goes to the Polar Bear SOS initiative, a project of the National Resources Defense Council.
-Bear Naked Nail Wipes are available online at Josie Maran and priced at $16.
+Bear Naked Nail Wipes are available online at Josie Maran and priced at $9.